Who to contact?

-In France there is no central or government authority responsible for regulating the profession of mediator.
-There are no current plans to create one.
+In France, there is no central or government authority responsible for regulating the profession of Ombudsman.

-In which areas of law are referrals to mediation possible/most common?
+In which area is recourse to mediation admissible/most common?

-Under French law, parties may refer a matter to mediation in any area of law, provided the mediation does not undermine rules of public policy governing social and economic conduct (ordre public de direction).
-For example, it will not be possible to conclude a mediation agreement in order to circumvent mandatory rules on marriage or divorce.
+Parties may refer a matter to mediation at any time and in any area of law, except for those areas falling under « rules of public policy ».
+For example, mediation cannot be used to circumvent mandatory rules on marriage or divorce.